 INTERNATIONAL STUDY PROGRAMMES

 (a) COURSE FEE: to include: Full programme of study sessions and visits as itemised above.
 NB.
-Participants are responsible for paying their own daily transport costs, including transport to schools.
-Optional visits are not included in the price.
+Participants are responsible for paying their own daily transport costs, including transport to primary & secondary schools Optional visits are not included in the price.

 Accommodation is in single rooms (unless participants request to share).
 Breakfast, packed lunch and evening meal are provided by the host family.
 (Food allergies, likes and dislikes are taken into account.)

 Please note that many of the suitable residential areas are not within walking distance of the town centre, and most host families are an easy bus ride from the town centre/tuition centre.

 Local transport from host families to the town centre and local schools is at the participants’ own expense and is likely to cost 15-30 Euro per week.
 Additional nights with host families can be arranged, giving participants extra time for individual research and visits.

 Accommodation can be provided for family members (but not unaccompanied children) subject to availability.
 (Rates on request).

 PAYMENT: Full payment will be due 2 months before the course begins, or for teachers awaiting funding – as soon as the grant is received.
 Cancellation charges apply for cancellations 4 weeks or less before the course commences.
 3-4 weeks before arrival: cancellation fee: 380 Euros.

 No refund for cancellations within 3 weeks of arrival.
 Applicants are strongly advised to take out cancellation insurance.